DecisionsDev/decisions-analytics/README.md

 # Decisions Analytics

-This repository gathers first decision datasets captured with ADS and ODM capabilities of IBM Cloud Pak for Business Automation.
+This repository first gathers decisions automated with ADS and ODM capabilities of the IBM Cloud Pak for Business Automation.
-It encompasses Python Jupyter notebooks that apply data science to automated decisions to get business insights and understand how business rules and ML models have been executed in the decision making.
+It encompasses Python Jupyter notebooks that apply data science to automated decisions to get business insights and to understand how business rules and ML models have participated to the decision making.

 ## Decision logics
 We cover the following use cases: